Internal types and functions

 CrystalNets.shrink_collisionsFunction

-Remove all colliding vertices and replace them by one new vertex per CollisionNode, whose neighbours are that of the vertices within.
+Remove all colliding vertices and replace them by one new vertex per collision range, whose neighbours are that of the vertices within.

 source